manthanank/url-shortener-app/README.md

     Ensure your `.env` file contains the production MongoDB URI.

     ```bash
-    cd ../backend
+    cd backend
     node index.js
     ```

 3. **Deploy the Application**

     Deploy your application using your preferred cloud provider or hosting service.
-Ensure the `dist/frontend` directory is correctly served by your backend.
+Ensure the `dist/url-shortener-app` directory is correctly served by your backend.

 ## License